vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 + `describe`

 This will be your bread and butter because it organizes your specs.
-Within you can reference strings or classes themselves:
+You can reference strings or classes themselves:

 ###### Some Spec